OSGeo/PROJ/docs/source/contributing.rst

 -  A title that quickly explains the problem
 -  A description of the problem and how it can be reproduced
--  Version of PROJ.4 being used
+-  Version of PROJ being used
 -  Version numbers of any other relevant software being used, e.g. operating system
 -  A description of what already has been done to solve the problem